 To accelerate change in the organic food sector SFTA partnered with B Lab in 2015 to provide a tool – the Quick Impact Assessment – that enabled more companies to start measuring and reporting their environmental and social impacts.
 Ten questions specific to the organic trade were added to the B Lab Quick Impact Assessment.
 The SFTA customized B Lab Quick Impact Assessment became a requirement for membership in 2016.

 In March 2016 membership was extended beyond organic food to include all businesses in the organic products sector and those that provide goods and services to businesses in the sector.

 In March 2018 the SFTA and B Lab partnership evolved.
-A set of 30 quantitative metrics drawn from SFTA core metrics replaced the SFTA customized B Lab Quick Impact Assessment.
-The SFTA Metrics Snapshot is hosted on the B Lab platform and provides easy reporting, benchmark comparisons, as well as a customized analysis of a company’s progress.
+A set of 30 quantitative metrics drawn from SFTA core metrics, the SFTA Sustainability Snapshot, replaced the SFTA customized B Lab Quick Impact Assessment.

 In early 2020, B Lab announced that they were no longer offering customized impact assessments, so SFTA decided to take its Sustainability Snapshot in-house!
 As of June 2020, after initially being hosted on B Lab’s powerful online sustainability database (thank you, B Lab!), the SFTA Sustainability Snapshot graduated to being managed online by SFTA.

 SFTA is thrilled to be able to offer its self-managed Sustainability Snapshot for easier member access and reporting.
 The SFTA Sustainability Snapshot provides easy reporting, benchmark comparisons, as well as a customized analysis of a company’s sustainability progress.